ndsev/zserio-tutorial-cpp/README.md

 ## Serialize using the generated code

-> Note: The code in this repository features the creation of two objects of class Employee: Joe and his boss.
+> Note: The example code in this repository features the creation of two objects of class Employee: Joe and his boss.
 We will mostly cover the creation of Joe here.

 Before we start programming, let's have cmake generate our project: